nilhemdot/documentation/content/en/mcp_server/_index.md

 ## Track tool calls in Audit Trail

-You can view information about calls made by MCP Server tools in Datadog's [Audit Trail][16].
+You can view information about calls made by MCP Server tools in Datadog' s [Audit Trail][16].
 Search or filter by the event name `MCP Server`.

 ## Feedback